meitiv-et/paths/AERMET/README.md

 If successful, it generates 4 outputs:
 - bestSurfElev.txt contains the elevation above sea level in meters of the best match surface weather station
-- bestUpperWBAN.txt contains the WBAN of the best match upper air monitoring weather station
+- bestUpperStation.txt contains the WBAN-WMO of the best match upper air monitoring weather station
+- bestSurfaceStation.txt with the USAF-WBAN of the best match surface station
 - AERMETSURFACE.SFC is the surface data input for AERMOD
 - AERMETUPPER.PFL is the upper air profile input for AERMOD